55 Different Types of Mangoes | World’s Best Mango Varieties

 Flavor: Sweet and juicy

-Fazli is also known for its comparatively larger fruits than other mango varieties with lots of pulp.
-Each Fazli mango weighs above a kilo and stands out for its exceptional sweet taste.
+Fazli is also known for its comparatively larger fruits than other mango varieties that are filled with lots of pulp.
+Each Fazli mango weighs above a kilo and stands out for its exceptionally sweet taste.
+It is undoubtedly one of the biggest mango varieties you can find.

 35. Imam Pasand